Kaobara/TeaStainStudiosUnityProject/README.md

 **Menu Navigation**: 60% gave 5/5 for ease of navigation, 35% gave 4/5 and 4% gave 3/5.

-**Additional features to implement in Menus**: “Back button”, “Visual instructions”, “Best time (goal/something to aim for)”, “Being able to see where I am in the navigation part”, “Change key options - e.g. customised keys; “Just a start game option as opposed to a level select”.
+**Additional features to implement in Menus**: “Back button”, “Visual instructions”, “Best time (goal/something to aim for)”, “Change key options - e.g. customised keys; “Just a start game option as opposed to a level select”.
 We considered all of the feedback provided and implemented some of the suggestions.
-Some suggestions were discussed and tried but ultimately removed in the final build.
+Certain suggestions simply took too much time to implement for it’s returns such as “Visual Instructions” as we deemed that the menu was already very simple and standard enough to navigate through.

 **Tutorial completion time**: The time varied drastically from 15 seconds to over 5 minutes.
 50% of the playtesters finished the tutorial in under 1 minute.
 Further 30% taking somewhere between 1-2 minutes, another 15% finishing within 2-3 minutes and 5% taking over 5 minutes to finish.